 Inbound marketing, on the other hand, refers to marketing tactics that focus on bringing customers to your company rather than your company going to them.

 By strategically developing content that is appealing to your core demographic, your goal is to attract potential customers to you.
-This is done through tactics such as SEO, blogging, social media and vlogging, among others.
+This is done through SEO, blogging, social media, and vlogging, among others.

 1.3.
 Is Inbound marketing the best for you?